QuickBooks Blog

 A wire transfer is an electronic payment that sends money from one bank account to a different bank.
 This type of transfer is also known as an interbank payment.

-While wire transfers can be used for any amount of money, they are most commonly used to transfer larger transactions, like real estate or during mergers and acquisitions, since they have a faster transfer speed and usually a high transfer limit.
+Although wire transfers can send any amount of money, they're typically used to transfer larger transactions.
+For example, companies may wire payments during mergers and acquisitions because they have a faster transfer speed and usually a high transfer limit.

-Though people may use the two terms interchangeably, ACH transactions and wire transactions are very different transfer services.
+Though people may use the terms interchangeably, ACH and wire transactions are two distinct transfer services.
 Let’s look at the key differences between the two.

 A table explains the difference between ACH vs. wire transfer, include how they differ in terms of speed, costs, payment options, availability, and safety.